FredHutch/s3uploader/README.md

 The point of this program is to be able to operate without scratch space in AWS batch.

+Because it is designed to be used at Fred Hutch, where all buckets require that uploads have Server Side Encryption enabled (with the AES256 algorithm), `s3uploader` automatically turns this on.

-If your analysis is simple and uses a program that can read from STDIN and write to STDOUT, you do not need this tool and you can stop reading.
+If your analysis is simple and uses a program takes one input and writes one output, and can read from STDIN and write to STDOUT, you do not need this tool and you can stop reading.

 But if you are using a tool that reads from one or more files and writes to one or more files, you may be able to use it.